Probabilistic approach of fingerprint evidence

 • Exercises; discussion of the homework

-For more information please complete our contact form.
-Please indicate on the form you are interested in the workshop ‘Probabilistic approach of fingerprint evidence'.
+For more information, please complete our contact form.
+Please indicate on the form you are interested in information about the course 'Bloodstain Pattern Analysis – Advanced'.